Wind Farms and Citizen Science

-One of the aims of OCSN is to engage with STEM issues of relevance to the Oberon LGA community.
+One of the aims of Oberon Citizen Science Network (OCSN) is to engage with STEM (science, technology, engineering & mathematics) issues of relevance to the Oberon LGA community.
 Perhaps the most contentious and potentially divisive issues to be faced in the immediate future are the proposals to build substantial wind farms in or adjacent to the large pine forests in the southern part of Oberon LGA.
 Details of these proposed projects are provided below.
-It is the intention of OCSN to contribute to the debate around these projects and to help inform decision-making processes (such as by responding to calls for comments on project Environmental Impact Statements (EIS)), through projects designed to collect and analyse scientific data of relevance.
+It is the intention of OCSN to contribute to the debate around these projects and to help inform decision-making processes through projects designed to collect and analyse scientific data of relevance.
 Some of these potential OCSN initiatives and projects are discussed below.

 OCSN does not take a position on whether any of the wind farms proposed for the southern part of Oberon LGA should proceed.
 As a science-based organisation, OCSN accepts the fact of anthropogenic climate change and the urgent need to de-carbonise economies worldwide.
 However, this does not mean it has a position on the proposed Paling Yards and Pines winds farms.
-It does have a strong position, however, on the need for sound scientific evidence and engineering information to inform decisions about these proposed developments, which represent major industrial-scale construction projects of huge structures in what are entirely rural high country settings.
-As noted on the FrogID page, there were significant deficiencies in data used and considered the Biodiversity Development Assessment Report for the proposed Paling Yards Wind Farm, which was part of the EIS submission.
-OCSN intends to ensure that such deficiencies are remedied for the proposed Pines Wind Farm (and are surfaced and discussed in any further consideration of the Paling Yards proposal).
+It does have a strong position, however, on the need for sound scientific evidence and engineering information to inform decisions about these proposed developments, which represent major, industrial-scale construction projects erecting huge moving structures in what is entirely rural, high country setting.
+As noted on the FrogID page, there were significant deficiencies in the data used and considered the Biodiversity Development Assessment Report for the proposed Paling Yards Wind Farm, which was part of its EIS submission.
+OCSN intends to ensure that such deficiencies are remedied for the proposed Pines Wind Farm (and are surfaced and thoroughly discussed in any further consideration of the Paling Yards proposal).

 The proposed Paling Yards Wind Farm